What is a portable tent sauna?

 A portable tent sauna is a collapsible fabric enclosure with built-in infrared heating panels.
 You sit inside on a chair with your head sticking out the top.
 The infrared panels heat the enclosed space to around 140°F while you sweat for 20-40 minutes.
 When you're done, the whole thing folds flat and fits in a closet.

 They're not as intense as sauna blankets or infrared cabins, but they're the most affordable way to experience infrared sauna therapy at home.
-Think of them as the entry-level tier in our sauna rankings.
+Think of them as the entry-level tier in our sauna picks.

 SereneLife Infrared Home Sauna ($194)